-- A group of students ganging up on another student and assaulting him on school property. - XX Any person who commits a felony violation relating to assault, battery, and culpable negligence involving serious injury to school personnel or students on school property including school bus. - XX Battery or aggravated battery on a school personnel - XX Any person offering or attempting bodily harm with the use of a weapon or any instrument capable of inflicting serious injury (aggravated assault) on school property. - XX Any person making a threat or false report (as defined by s.
+- A group of students ganging up on another student and assaulting him on school property. - XX Any person who commits a felony violation relating to assault, battery, and culpable negligence involving serious injury to school personnel or students on school property including school bus. - XX Battery or aggravated battery on a school personnel - XX Any person offering or attempting bodily harm with the use of a weapon or any instrument capable of inflicting serious injury (aggravated assault) on school property. - XX Any person making a threat or false report concerning planting a bomb, explosive, or a weapon of mass destructions, or concerning the use of a firearm in a violent manner (as defined by s.
 790.162, s.
-790.163) involving school or school personnel's property, school transportation, or a school sponsored activity. - XX Intentional false accusation against school personnel. (s.790.162. s.
+790.163) involving a person or persons, school or school personnel's property, school transportation, or a school sponsored activity. - XX Intentional false accusation against school personnel. (s.790.162. s.
 790.163)